 7. Michigan

 Moose are a native species in Michigan, however, their numbers have significantly declined since European settlement.
 Today the population has disappeared from the Lower Peninsula regions and remains only in the Upper Peninsula.
-The most recent biennial survey in 2019 estimated a moose population in the western Upper Peninsula of Michigan as 509 animals.
-An increase from the 323 animals recorded in 2015.
+The most recent survey in 2023 estimated a moose population in the western Upper Peninsula of Michigan as 426 animals, which is a slight decrease from the 509 counted in 2019.

 8. Minnesota

 A majority of the moose population in Minnesota is in the Northeastern regions.
-The Department of Natural Resources (DNR) 2022 aerial moose survey recorded a population of 4,700.
-Although this is almost 50% fewer animals since the population peak in 2006, it’s a significant increase since the decline in 2013, and the moose population is reported to have remained stable in recent years.
+The Department of Natural Resources (DNR) 2024 aerial moose survey recorded a population of 3,470.
+Although this is less than half of the moose estimated during the population peak in 2006, it’s a significant increase since the decline in 2013, and the moose population is reported to have remained stable in recent years.
 You can read the DNR 2022 Aerial Moose Survey and see a map of the survey plots here.

 9. Montana